 The app can import images and it features a strange option that I’ve never come across before.
 You can use the pencil tool to draw a preset string of text.

 The color picker is flexible but lacks the settings for individual color channels.
 It does support color hexcodes though but only throught the menu.

 The fact that it only features an undo option can be an issue.
 It has no redo option.

 Sketch n’ go

-When I first started the app I was bombarded with an add.
+When I first started Sketch n’ go I was bombarded with an add.
 So that’s a minus I guess.
-But the adds wouldn’t be such an issue of the app were actually full featured.
+But the adds wouldn’t be such an issue if the app were actually full featured.

 The brushes are only listed by name and even then the names can be really cryptic sometimes.
 That means you have to try out every single brush before you really know what it looks and handles like.
 There is no option to change the brush size, opacity or any other detail either.

 It has only the undo button and even then it goes back only one step.
 If you press it again it redos the step.